Submitted by Erica L. Windle, owner of A Sophisticated Pair in Burlington, North Carolina

 Opening a small business is different today as compared to when my mom, Roberta, opened Dusty Rose 34 years ago, but the backbone of a mom and pop store remains unchanged.
 There is more to opening a store than filling it with merchandise and waiting for shoppers to come in to make purchases.
 A successful retail store needs a few key practices to make it prosper for years to come.
 An owner who works on the floor helping customers and being on a first-name basis with those customers are two of the most important elements of a successful boutique.

-When customers walk into our stores and … Read more
+When customers walk into our stores and they see my mom and me on the floor helping people alongside our employees, they feel they are well taken … Read more

 Submitted by Molly Hopkins & Cynthia Decker, co-owners of LiviRae Lingerie in Kennesaw, Georgia.
 “Cynthia and I met while working together in a lingerie store in Atlanta, Georgia a few years ago.
 That was really what started our friendship, our desire to help women.
 After some time at the lingerie store, we both became top sales producers and realized we had done everything that we felt we could do with what they had to offer.
 We realized that the shop we were working with really couldn’t help every type of woman, and there were more women out there who needed our help.
-Once we realized there were needs that were not being met, we decided it was time to start our own store and … Read more
+Once we realized there were needs that were not being met, we decided it was time to start our own store and carry the products we wanted, making sure that every woman could find something that made her feel good.
+Our hearts … Read more

 Submitted by Jenette Goldstein owner of Jenette Bras in Los Angeles & Pasadena, California